-You will need to look out for the wood’s moisture content, and it is acceptable for the wood.
-This way, you will know what you can expect in the long run if you use the wood.
+You will need to look out for the wood’s moisture content and whether it is acceptable for the wood.
+This way, you will know what to expect in the long run if you use the wood.

 For instance, if you use wood for floors, you want no more than 4% moisture for a 3inch wide floor.
-If the floors you are making will be wider than this, you will need less than 2%moisture.
+If the floors you are making will be more comprehensive than this, you will need less than 2% moisture.

 Moisture levels can also differ depending on the place the wood is from.
 Before measuring moisture content, it helps to ensure it has been dried.
-You want to get a true reading as much as possible, and this will help you know what steps to take next.
+You want to get a true reading as much as possible, which will help you know what steps to take next.

-Cracks in wood may not be a structural problem, and they may be due to high moisture content.
-This is why moisture meters can help you detect cracks, even before they become visible.
+We have reported on what to look for and how to protect wood carvings from cracks.
+Cracks in wood do not necessarily have to be a structural problem but can be due to high moisture content.
+That’s why moisture meters can help you detect cracks before they become visible.

-Once you identify them or the potential of the wood cracking, you can then decide if you still want to go ahead with the project or something that you need to discard altogether.
+Once you have identified the cracks or the potential for cracking in the wood, you can decide if you want to continue with the project or if it is something you need to discard altogether.

 We hope this helps you check moisture levels and not get surprised by cracks in your wood unless you are going for that rustic look on your final product.
 You should also see our post on How to join two pieces of wood side by side for wood carving & How to get rid of big chunks of wood when carving.